zsparal/api-documentation/source/reference/v2/payments-api/create-payment.rst

    The card holder's address details.
 We advise to provide these details to improve the credit card fraud protection, and thus improve conversion.

    If an address is provided, then the address has to be in a valid format.
-Please refer to the documentation of the :ref:`address object <address-object>` for more information on which formats are accepted.
+See the :ref:`address object <address-object>` documentation for more information on which formats are accepted.

    .. parameter:: streetAndNumber
       :type: string